jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 Finally, with six research centers we can cover all corners of the globe with Atlanta, Paris, Khartoum, Hong Kong, Karachi, Bogota.
-As per the rules,{% fn_ref 4 %} you can only have six research centers, so when you try to build a seventh you have to get rid of one of your existing stations.
+As per the rules,[^4] you can only have six research centers, so when you try to build a seventh you have to get rid of one of your existing stations.
 There's a slight advantage to removing your Atlanta station and replacing it with one in Chicago.